farooqkz/chooj/README.md

  - Login process with password works(manually or by scanning a QR code)
  - Chatting works in all rooms.
 Partially, however.
  - Voice call partially works.
+ - Very experimental and unreliable push notification support which you can enable it in Settings
  - The Cow says "Please wait" to you kindly :))

 ### How to help?